vaibhav-umbarkar47/Wine-Industry-Trends-Analysis/README.md

-🍷 Wine Industry Trends Analysis
+# 🍷 Wine Industry Trends Analysis

 A Data Analytics & Web Scraping Project
 By Vaibhav Umbarkar

-📌 Project Overview
+# 📌 Project Overview

 This project focuses on analyzing global wine industry trends using web-scraped data.
 The goal was to understand wine popularity, pricing behavior, grape variety patterns, and revenue distribution across different countries.

 The dataset was collected by scraping product details such as:
 Product Name
 Vintage Year
 Grape Type
 Price
 Reviews
 Country
 Quantity & Total Amount
 The analysis includes univariate, bivariate, and multivariate insights that highlight global wine patterns.

-Wine Project ppt.pptx

-🎯 Project Objectives
+# 🎯 Project Objectives

 Identify the most popular and high-demand wine varieties